ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 * Counters are sent automatically when you send a _full_ collection to the destination using an _empty_ script.
 * If a script is defined RavenDB doesn't send counters by default.
-* In order to indicate that a counter should also be sent, the behavior function needs to be defined in the script which decides if the counter should be sent if it's modified
+* To indicate that a counter should also be sent, the behavior function needs to be defined in the script which decides if the counter should be sent if it's modified
 (e.g. by increment operation).
-It the relevant function doesn't exist a counter isn't loaded.
+If the relevant function doesn't exist, a counter isn't loaded.
-* The reason that counters require special functions is that incrementing a counter _doesn't_ modify the change vector of a related document so the document _isn't_ processed by ETL on a counter change.
+* The reason that counters require special functions is that incrementing a counter _doesn't_ modify the change vector of a related document so the document _isn't_ processed by ETL on a change in the counter.
 * Another option of sending a counter is to explicitly add it in a script to a loaded document.

 {NOTE: Counter behavior function}